 The best time to stay in a holiday apartment in Rome is March to June (spring) or September and October (autumn), when the skies are blue and the weather mild.
 Insider tip: the Giornate FAI takes place one weekend each spring, where owners of private historic properties open up to the public what is normally off-limits.
 Born in 753 BC, you can book a holiday apartment in Rome and join in the city's birthday festivities on April 21.
 During the Estate Romana festival, which runs from June - September, Rome's squares come alive with live music, outdoor films, food events and more.
 Winters aren't particularly cold, averaging around 10-15°C, but November and December can be wet.
 In short, a Rome apartment stay has appeal year round.

 Getting to and around Rome

-Flights to Rome arrive at two airports, Leonardo da Vinci (more commonly known as Fiumicino) and Ciampino.
-Those who book a holiday apartment in Rome can also arrive via the main train station, Stazione Termini, where there are regular trains to and from many European countries, major Italian cities and other regional towns.
+Flights to Rome arrive at two airports, Leonardo da Vinci (Fiumicino) and Ciampino.
+Those who book a holiday apartment in Rome can also arrive via the main train station, Stazione Termini, where there are regular trains with local and international service.
 Once in Rome, getting around from your holiday apartment in Rome is made easy by a good public transport system, particularly buses and trams.
-If catching taxis, be sure that you choose a white or yellow cab with the letters SPQR on the front door, which indicates that it is licensed.
+If catching taxis, be sure to choose a white or yellow cab with the letters SPQR on the front door, which indicates that it is licensed.
 Many of the major sights are within 2-3 km of central holiday apartments in Rome.